 My boyfriend claims he is HIV negative based on the fact that his blood donations have not been rejected.
 Is this a safe assumption?
 Is each and every pint of donated blood really tested for HIV and other blood-transmittable diseases?
 Do they really contact the donor if the blood is rejected because it tested positive for a blood-borne disease?

 Based on your boyfriend's history of donating blood, it may be reasonably safe to assume that your boyfriend is HIV-negative.
 However, this depends on how regularly he donates blood (i.e., every 6 months, every year, every two years, etc.), and when the last time he donated blood was, because HIV test results may not show up as positive (reliably) for at least several weeks to several months after exposure.
 Blood donor or not, a proper HIV test is the only way to be sure of your and his HIV status.
-If you are students at Columbia, you can receive confidential HIV testing and counseling through the Gay Health Advocacy Project, open to all students.
-Outside of Columbia, you can check the CDC's HIV Testing Resources website.
+To get tested, you can check the Centers for Disease Control and Prevention's (CDC) GetTested resource for testing locations near you.

-For more information on blood donations, you can contact the New York Blood Center at 1.800.NY.BLOOD (692-5663) or the American Red Cross.
-For more information on sexually transmitted infections (STIs), such as HIV, search through Alice's Sexual Health archive.Alice!
+For more information on blood donations, you can contact the American Red Cross.
+For more information on sexually transmitted infections (STIs), such as HIV, search through the Go Ask Alice!
+Sexual and Reproductive Health archive.Alice!